DD2480-Group-27/geometry-api-java-coverage/report.md

 4. Are exceptions taken into account in the given measurements?
 5. Is the documentation clear w.r.t. all the possible outcomes?

+### Kristin - function:

+I chose the function "compareSegments" from geometry-api-java-coverage/src/main/java/com/esri/core/geometry/SweepComparator.java.
+Lizard calculates the CC to 16.
+For my manual calculation i used the formula "M = π - s + 2" from which I get 17, which is one higher than the number produced by Lizard.

+The function is quite long compared to the average NLOC (50 vs 15), although far from the longest functions of 250-500 NLOC.
+However, if you compare the longest of all functions with the most complex of all functions, there seems to be a correlation.
+In the top 10 lists for both of these properties, 7 of the functions appear in both lists.
+These functions involve complex operations.
+They perform geometrical calculations such as cutting a shape of any kind with a shape of any kind.
+This means they require many many conditional statements for the many possible cases which can arise.

+Yes, lizard takes exceptions into account.
+It considers exceptions as possible branches, which increases the number of branches and thereby increases the CC.
+However, in my studied function there are no exceptions and so this makes no difference.

+Documentation is more than unclear, actually there is no documentation of these functions!
+Neither for the top 10 or compareSegments.

 ### Henrik - function: doOne

 The helper function doOne in the file PointInPolygonHelper.java was studied.
 Both the manual calculation and lizard got the cyclomatic complexity of the function to 21.
 Being just 57 lines the function is not particularly long despite the cyclomatic complexity.
 The function checks if a point is inside of a polygon, on the border of a polygon or outside of a polygon.
 As no exceptions exist in fuction they are not accouted for in the complexity.
 Most parts of the function are well documented, but the method to check if the point is inside or outside a polygon using the "odd-even rule" could be better documented